ooni/ooni.org/content/post/thailand-internet-censorship.md

 New [OONI data](https://measurements.ooni.torproject.org/files/by_country/TH)
 reveals the blocking of **13 websites** in Thailand across 6 different ISPs, between 6th November 2016 and 27th February 2017.
-Thai ISPs appear to primarily be implementing censorship through the use of middle boxes (HTTP transparent proxies) which serve block pages.
+Thai ISPs appear to primarily be implementing censorship through DNS hijacking and through the use of middle boxes (HTTP transparent proxies) which serve block pages.

 The blocked sites include: